-Gold prospecting in the Black Hills area of South Datoka had some very early starts.
-History shows that in 1887 writings were found on a slab of rock with a carved message from a prospector named Ezra Kind stating that there had been raid on his small prospecting party in 1833.
+Gold prospecting in the Black Hills area of South Dakota had some very early starts.
+History shows that in 1887, writings were found on a slab of rock with a carved message from a prospector named Esra Kind stating that there had been a raid on his small prospecting party in 1833.
 The message stated that he and his men were attacked by a band of Indians and that his men and horses were packing all the gold they could carry.
-That's a lot of gold!!
-But this story in not so much about the gold.
-As you will see by the ed of the story, it's about the "Fools Gold."
+But this story is not so much about gold.
+As you will see by the end of the story, it's about the fool's gold.

-It was in 1876 that two prospectors, James Nelson and his partner Olaf Seimcame across a small deposit of gold.
+It was in 1876 that two prospectors, James Nelson and his partner, Olaf Seim, came across a small deposit of gold.
 They worked this small deposit trying to get the most out of it they could.
-After 26 years of working the mine the two men had aquired a total of about 15,000 ounces.
-It was hardly a living wage back then but the two partners were also mining something else.
-Fools gold!.
-That's right!
-Their mine was full of iron pyrite and they were mining it along with the real gold.
-YOu see back then iron pyrite was very useful as a component to be used in the refining and smelting of gold.
-Iron pyrite was used to make sulfuric acid and this acid is what was used to refine gold to it's purest.
-When it was all said and done, the two miners made more from fools gold then they did real gold.
+After 26 years of working the mine, the two men had acquired a total of about 15,000 ounces.
+It was hardly a living wage back then, but the two partners were also mining something else.
+Fool's Gold.
+That's right.
+Their mine was full of iron pyrite, and they were mining it along with the real gold.

 Back in those days, iron pyrite was very useful as a component to be used in the refining and smelting of gold.
 Iron pyrite was used to make sulfuric acid, and this acid is what was used to refine gold to its purest.
 When it was all said and done, the two miners made more from fool's gold than they did from the real gold.